nicmendoza/Durandal-Dialog-Context-For-Foundation-Reveal-/README.md

 Durandal-Dialog-Context-For-Foundation-Reveal-
 ==============================================

 A dialog context for Durandal that opens up a Foundation Reveal modal dialog.

-Add the optional class "autoclose" to your dialog view to close when the blockout is clicked or when the escape key is pressed
+Use Foundation settings to control all aspects of the Reveal dialog as usual.

 Usage Example
 =============